Opposition to the Iraq War: Opposition in European countries

 Around the 2003 Invasion of Iraq and subsequent occupation of Iraq, polling data indicated that opposition to military action against Iraq was widespread in Europe.

 'Anti-Bush' and anti-war sentiments were reflected in many western European countries, generally with the populace less sympathetic to the U.S. stance even when the government in a given country (e.g. the United Kingdom, or Italy) aligned themselves with the U.S. position.
 Opinion polls showed the population was against the war, with opposition as high as 90% in Spain and Italy, and also widespread in Eastern Europe.
 Some suggested that the reason for the EU's negative view of the war are Europe's economic interests in the region.
 However, the electorates of France and Germany were strongly opposed to the war and it would have been difficult for their governments to fail to reflect these views.

-After the first UN resolution, the US and the UK pushed for a second resolution authorizing an invasion.
+Following the first UN resolution, the US and the UK pushed for a second resolution authorizing an invasion.
 The French and German governments, amongst others, took the position that the UN inspection process should be allowed to be completed.
 France's then-Foreign Minister, Dominique de Villepin received loud applause for his speech against the Iraq War at the United Nations on February 14, 2003.
 Neither of these countries have sent troops to Iraq.
 However, despite popular opinion in their countries, the governments of Italy and Spain supported the war politically and militarily, although Spain ceased to do so after the election of a Socialist government in 2004.